Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 3. Inkscape vs Adobe Illustrator: The final verdict

-Both software tools are perfect at what they do, and while Inkscape’s non-existent price-tag and open-source license may seem like the reason we would call it the winner, it is actually the very thing that makes Adobe Illustrator take our vote.
+Both tools are great, and while Inkscape’s non-existent price-tag and open-source license may seem like the reason we would call it the winner, it is actually the very thing that makes Adobe Illustrator take our vote.

 In a world where everything is standardized and jobs are hard to come by, investing in a program that will greatly increase your chances of success is better in the long run.